 Forster is located on NSW's Mid North Coast.
-The town is home THE COMMUNITY'S WISH LIST to approximately 13,740 residents (2016 Census) and is located between popular beaches and the Coolongolook River.
-Connected

-Exensive community engagement was undertaken by Council over by an iconic bridge, is Forster's twin town, Tuncurry.
+The town is home to approximately 13,740 residents (2016 Census) and is located between popular beaches and the Coolongolook River.
+Connected by an iconic bridge, is Forster's twin town, Tuncurry.

-North of Forster's town centre is the study area - its destination beach include: known as Main Beach.
+North of Forster's town centre is the study area - its destination beach known as Main Beach.
 The study area (the Precinct) encompasses the existing Surf Life Saving Club (SLSC), the Bullring Ocean Baths, a promenade and parking areas.
 Although still popular, this precinct is ready for revitalisation.